This also completes the circuit: Nevada was the last remaining of the 50 States for which I had not yet done a Trip Guide. Now, I have.

 the New York-New York Hotel and Casino in the background

 It was Tyson's last fight before he "Finally" faced Evander Holyfield.
 Both of their fights were at the MGM Grand, Holyfield's stunning upset in the 1st and Tyson's disqualification for biting Holyfield's ears in the 2nd.
 (The headline was obvious: "Heavyweight Chomp."
 I couldn't figure out why they didn't call it "Tyson's Midnight Snack," until I realized that the time difference meant that it was in the 9:00 PM hour, not the midnight hour as it was here in the East.)
+More recently, on January 17, 2015, Deontay Wilder took the WBC title there in a decision over Bermane Stiverne.

 The Grand Garden has also featured Oscar De La Hoya, Floyd Mayweather and Manny Pacquiao fighting each other.
 3799 S. Las Vegas Blvd.
 It is the southern terminus of the Monorail.